zhuozhang/Rerr/README.md

-The package allows user to specify the ERR model using `formula` object in R.  The simulation example provided in this document is based on a hypothetical ERR model, formulated as follws (ommiting the paramters)
+The package allows user to specify the ERR model using `formula` object in R.  The simulation example provided in this document is based on a hypothetical ERR model, formulated as follows (ommiting the paramters)

 	h(t) = exp(1 + log^2(age/40) + sex)(1 + x1 exp(sex) + x2)